alainuirbe95/auxi/README.md

-# EasyClean - User Management Corebase
+# Auxi - User Management System

-This repository contains the core user management functionality for the EasyClean platform, built with CodeIgniter 3 and Bootstrap 5.
+This repository contains a comprehensive user management system built with CodeIgniter 3 and Bootstrap 5, designed for modern web applications.

 ## 🎯 Purpose

-This corebase provides a complete user management system that can be extended for various projects.
+This system provides a complete user management solution that can be integrated into various projects.
 It includes:

 - User registration and authentication
 - Admin panel with user management